al1-ce/clib/README.md

 - vector (std::vector) - Because apparently D arrays are very much relying on GC, for example you wouldn't be able to go about and @nogc array.reserve(size) because it suddenly needs TypeInfo!

 ## Other
-Modules that are copied from c++ STL are close to what you'd have in c++, meaning you'd usually will be able to translate c++ code to D + cppd code without any problem
+Modules that are copied from c++ STL are close to what you'd have in c++, meaning you'd usually will be able to translate c++ code to D + cpp code without any problem

 ## On classes
 D's keyword `new` can't be used with -betterC since it uses TypeInfo and to "fix" that there's a module named `classes`.
 As of now it contains three functions: `_new`, `_free` and `_cast` which can be used to use classes with -betterC